 It is now clear that ‘tissue residency’ extends past the T cell lineage, and that various immune cell populations including innate lymphoid cells (ILC) and NKT cells, can persist long-term in peripheral tissues.
 Laura’s group is interested in the role of the tissue microenvironment in shaping these immune cell populations, and are studying the tissue-tropic factors and signals that govern the environmental adaptation of immune cells to different tissues.
 Their work also investigates common mechanisms that are required to establish tissue residency such as the shutdown of tissue egress, and they are deciphering novel factors required for these processes.
 Their goal is to provide a molecular framework for tissue-resident lymphocyte differentiation, which will provide a basis for targeting these cells in future immune cell-based therapies.

-Laura Mackay is a Laboratory Head and Senior Lecturer at The University of Melbourne and holds an Adjunct appointment at the Singapore Immunology Network at A*STAR.
-She is a Howard Hughes Medical Institute (HHMI) and Bill & Melinda Gates International Scholar, an National Health and Medical Research Council (NHMRC) Career Development Fellow, recipient of The Michelson Prize for Human Immunology and The Victorian Young Tall Poppy Science Award and serves on the council of the Australian Society of Immunology as the representative for The Federation of Immunological Societies of Asia-Oceania (FIMSA).
-Laura obtained her PhD from The University of Birmingham, U.K., in 2009, before taking up a post-doctoral position with Prof Francis Carbone at The University of Melbourne.
-Laura established an independent group at the Peter Doherty Institute in 2016, where her laboratory studies memory T cell responses, with a focus on the signals that control resident memory T cell differentiation, with a view to harness these cells to develop new treatments against infection and cancer.
+Laura Mackay is a Laboratory Head at the Peter Doherty Institute for Infection and Immunity at The University of Melbourne and holds an Adjunct appointment at the Singapore Immunology Network at A*STAR in Singapore.
+She is currently a Howard Hughes Medical Institute (HHMI) and Bill & Melinda Gates International Scholar, a Sylvia & Charles Viertel Charitable Foundation Senior Medical Research Fellow, and a National Health and Medical Research Council (NHMRC) Career Development Fellow.
+Laura obtained her PhD from The University of Birmingham, U.K. in 2009, before taking up a post-doctoral position with Professor Francis Carbone at the University of Melbourne.
+She established an independent group at the Doherty Institute in 2016.
+Her laboratory studies memory T cell responses, with a focus on the signals that control tissue-resident memory T cell differentiation, with a view to harness these cells to develop new treatments against infection and cancer.